 So they're constantly thinking about rights.
 They're constantly thinking about civil liberties and the ways in which this is all happening.
 You add in this is also part of a progressive era where there are new ideas about what a good citizen is - and who a good citizen is.
 And so there's this emphasis on ‘duty to the country’ - that every citizen, especially good citizens are active: they're taking part in politics.
 They are, you know - they're helping their community - giving back.
 But they're also - in a time of need - sacrificing their lives for the country.
 And so that's part of the context in terms of how African-Americans are pushing back.

 You also have people like Ida B Wells who's speaking out against lynching.
-You also have, in 1909, the creation of the NAACP - and various other rights organizations that focus on this.
+You also have, in 1909, the creation of the National Association for the Advancement of Colored People - and various other rights organisations that focus on this.
 So, even though we are seeing restriction across the board in a lot of states, there are attempts - frequently and consistently - to push back against that and to try to expand rights for African-Americans.

 TT: So since so many African Americans are seeing military service as a way of actually gaining political rights as their service to their country means that they have the equal rights because they are making them many in some cases the ultimate sacrifice for the wider state.